 Unplug or Disconnect It and Unload It

 If you’re working with an electric or pneumatically powered staple or nail gun that jams or malfunctions, unplug it and/or disconnect it from hoses and compressed air tanks, which should be secured and stowed.
 Remove unused staples or nail strips so they aren’t staged for the next trigger pull.
 It would be unfortunate if your nail gun came back to life just in time to impale your leg.
 You should already be wearing eye protection, but if not, be sure to put on protective goggles before you attempt a fix for a jammed staple or nail gun.
+In fact, it’s not a bad idea to review proper power tool safety.

 Sum of Its Parts